UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/3_loops_conditionals_scripting.md

 ***Activity***<br>
 Take a moment to modify this or the previous file.
 Test and evaluate different possibilities by changing different elements of the loop.
 Report any questions or interesting finding onto the etherpad.

-***Etherpad question***<br>
-Run the `loop_question1.sh` and `loop_question2.sh` files on the command line and answer the following questions. <br>
-a.
-What is the output? <br>
-b.
-What is different between these loops? <br>

-Using not informative variable names might be problematic, because you or other people looking at your code, might not know what the variable is referring to. **Avoid this issue by using variable names that are indicative and pertinent to the situation**

 ## Piping and saving to a file after using a loop

 As you might have figured out, loops are pretty versatile!
 Using the proper structure, you can even pipe commands within a loop!